This article was most recently updated in October 2022 and was first published in October 2021.

 When using either app, file loss can happen — especially when upgrading your tablet.
 I know from personal experience.
 Regardless of which apps you use, be sure that you have a proper workflow for saving your files and backing up your devices.

 #alt#The title card for Adobe Fresco vs Procreate.

 Now that you know the ins and outs of both apps, these are the people who I think could benefit most from using each software option:

 - You already have a Creative Cloud account.

 Use Procreate if:

-- You're a digital painter looking for an affordable app experience
+- You're a digital painter or 3D artist looking for an affordable app experience.

 Adobe Fresco.
 Although I've been using Procreate for a few years, as a subscriber to the All Apps Creative Cloud plan, I think of using Adobe Fresco as a fun bonus.